Stage 2 -In the midst of the affair

 Stage 1 detailed here, is about what happens before an affair starts and how the foundation is being set for an affair to happen, Stage 2 occurs once the affair has turned from friendship with another man to affair.

 1. Most affairs begin as friendships, and most men and women are unsuspecting of the vulnerability they face when they are friends with the opposite sex.

 Friendships are the foundations of soul-mate relationships and this is how many infidelity situations begin.
 Many times, a woman and man found each other because of the same employment, common friendships, neighbors, or the same church.

 Yet, the unique bond that an emotional affair requires, develops from a need and willingness to care for each other.

-2. A friendship becomes an affair the moment a man or woman feel a love for each other, and openly express their feelings to the other.
+2. A friendship opens the door to an affair the moment a man or woman feel something for each other, and openly express their feelings to the other.

 Their platonic friendship can quickly open a can of worms, if the other person knows their feelings.